A Boat Load of Home Folk: Introduction

 A Boat Load of Home Folk follows a group of passengers on a cruise ship, the Malekula, docked at a Pacific Island port as a hurricane approaches.

 The narration of the novel focuses on the troubles of the small group of boat passengers – some on holiday, others travelling for work – and characters they cross paths with in the small community of a Pacific Island port, fictitiously designated “Port Lena”.
 The island is inhabited by dark-skinned “natives” and by white settlers, of Australian and English extraction.
-It features pristine bays, dense tropical palm forests, an active volcano named “Mount Tongoa”, and a small town and outlying mission and mine settlements.
+It features picturesque bays, dense tropical palm forests, an active volcano named “Mount Tongoa”, and a small town and outlying mission and mine settlements.

-Against this “postcard” background, and in the almost cripplingly hot tropical weather, unfold the mean details of the central characters’ lives and personality failings.
-These culminate in an entangled knot of personal crises that serve to unravel normality coincidentally in time for the onset of a highly destructive tropical cyclone.
+Against a postcard-like tropical setting and severe heat, the narrative examines the personal difficulties and character flaws of the principal figures.
+These developments lead to interconnected personal crises that coincide with the arrival of a destructive tropical cyclone.